MockServer

 • analyse existing system

-• record all outbound requests so it is possible to analise and under stand what outbound requests an existing system is making
+• record all outbound requests so it is possible to analyse and understand what outbound requests an existing system is making

 • debug HTTP interactions